exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

    itde spawn-test-environment --environment-name my_env --confd-port-forward 8443

+Use a ConfD system user and password with clients that use ConfD Basic authentication.
+ITDE does not create or manage ConfD users, extract a bearer token, or parse ``/exa/etc/EXAConf`` for credentials.
+This lets downstream fixtures connect through the explicit, local host boundary without coupling to the Docker-DB configuration-file format.

+See the
-ConfD uses Basic authentication with a user name and password.
-See the `ConfD authentication documentation <https://docs.exasol.com/db/latest/confd/confd.htm#Authentication>`_ for credential management.
+`ConfD authentication documentation <https://docs.exasol.com/db/latest/confd/confd.htm#Authentication>`_ for ConfD user and credential management.

 Docker Runtimes